All About Gluttony Part 2

 The spiritual concern with gluttony

 Just to recap, early thinkers weren’t concerned with maintaining six-pack abs and taut heinies.
 They were concerned with people’s relationship to daily pleasures.
-Thus gluttony (behaviour), not girth (body size), is the concern.
+Thus gluttony (behavior), not girth (body size), is the concern.
 You won’t find spiritual texts condemning excess body fat.

 It’s been said that gluttony is overcome only when someone has a “full soul” and derives pleasure from passions that come from simple pursuits in life.
 Someone engulfed in the pleasures of gluttony might turn away from spiritual pursuits and weaken their moral defenses (think: alcohol).